 Yes, Ons Jabeur is active on social media.
 The Tunisian is active on Instagram, where she regularly posts photos of herself on and off the tennis court.
-She is followed by 849,000 people, as of March 12, 2023.
-Jabeur can also be found on Twitter where she is followed by more than 261,000 people.
+She is followed by 1.1 million people, as of August 20, 2023.
+Jabeur can also be found on Twitter where she is followed by more than 330,000 people.

 How many WTA Tour titles has Ons Jabeur won?

-Ons Jabeur has won three WTA singles titles in her career so far.
+Ons Jabeur has won five WTA singles titles in her career so far.
 She won her first WTA Tour title in Birmingham, England, in June 2021, beating Daria Kasatkina of Russia in the final.
 She won her second title at the Madrid Open in May 2022 and her third in Berlin on grass in June 2022.
 She won her fourth in Charleston in April 2023, beating Belinda Bencic in the final.
 Jabeur then won her fifth and most recent title at the Ningbo Open on the WTA’s return to China, beating Russian Diana Shnaider in the final to win the 250-level event.